sormy/docker-oldie/README.md

 brew install tiger-vnc
 ```

-These dependencies need to be installed to build on Debian/Ubuntu:
+These dependencies need to be installed to build on Debian-like distro:

 ```
 apt-get install -y qemu-kvm bc wget genisoimage p7zip-full